 “My goal is to ease the process a patient with breast health issues encounters, from diagnosis to survivorship.
 I aim to promote consistent care and coordination each step of the patient's journey by offering advocacy, education and support to the patient and their family.
 I will work with the physicians at Cookeville Regional Medical Center, and surrounding areas, to ensure the patient has everything they need throughout this process.” - Amy Ellis, RN, Breast Health Nurse Navigator

-For more information, contact Amy Ellis at The Women’s Center at 931-783-2628 or by email at email@example.com.
+For more information, contact Amy Ellis at The Cancer Center at 931-783-2497 or by email at email@example.com.

 Cookeville Regional Medical Center has expanded its nurse navigator program to help patients diagnosed with lung cancer.
 The lung nurse navigator is a personal resource for both the patient and the family.

 The lung navigator also coordinates the lung cancer screening program for individuals with a high risk for developing lung cancer.
 Click here for more information about the lung screening.